michalcichon/michalcichon.github.io/_posts/2016-05-19-assign-property-for-pointers-to-objects.md

 Pretty strange, isn’t it?
 We have reference to a object and assign property modifier.
 But it was very common practice in iOS 4 and older when there was no weak modifier.

 In the current Objective-C standard we have weak modifier so the bug was easy to fix, but it made me think for a while about iOS evolution.
-Something that was unnoticed for about 4 years in the project appeared as an error in the newest Xcode. 😀
+Something that was unnoticed for about 4 years in the project suddenly appeared as an error in the newest Xcode.